andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_annotation-Genes/README.md

 ## parse_tracking.pl

 This script has a narrow and study-specific scope.
-This script parses all loci detected with GFFCOMPARE by reading the ".tracking" file and keeps only loci that fulfil the criteria below.
+It parses all loci detected with GFFCOMPARE by reading the ".tracking" file and keeps only loci that fulfil the criteria below.
 It was designed to provide a set of well-supported comparative gene evidence derived from mapping multiple species to the genome.

 To keep a locus, it must be supported by:
 - At least two genes with two or more exons that together are >= 500 bp long